deji-ice/deji-ice/README.md

 ### Hi there 👋

-I'm a **NextJS, React & Node.js enthusiast** 🚀, **Open-source advocate**, and **Tech Educator** passionate about building impactful solutions.
+I'm a **NextJS, React & Blockchain enthusiast** 🚀, **Open-source advocate**, and **Tech Educator** passionate about building impactful solutions.
 I enjoy teaching, collaborating, and contributing to the open-source community.
 I'm also a big fan of **Tailwind CSS** for crafting sleek and responsive UIs! ✨

 Let's connect and work together to create something amazing! 🌟